Platform screen doors: Thailand

-Platform screen doors were first installed on the BTS Skytrain and Bangkok MRT System since it first operates.
-Followed by the Airport Rail Link System in Makkasan Station (Express Platform) and Suvarnabhumi Station (both City and Express Line Platform.
-BTS Skytrain system first installed the platform screen doors at Siam Station.
-Followed by all the busy stations during rush hours.
-Today, almost all stations on the Bangkok Electrified Rail System have installed platform screen doors preventing people from falling onto the tracks.
-BTS Skytrain system has installed PSDs on 18 stations out of its 44 stations.
-Both Purple and Blue Line of Bangkok MRT system has installed PSDs on all of its stations.
-Airport Rail link has installed a stainless steel fence to prevent from falling but has not installed an automated door due to a speed of the train is too fast that it will break the glass.
-All new stations in Bangkok must install platform screen doors as a rule.
+Platform screen doors were first installed on the BTS Skytrain and Bangkok MRT Systems, followed by the Airport Rail Link System in Makkasan Station (Express Platform) and Suvarnabhumi Station (both City and Express Line platforms).
+BTS Skytrain system first installed the platform screen doors at Siam Station, later upgrading other busy stations.
+Today, almost all stations on the Bangkok Electrified Rail System have installed platform screen doors to prevent people from falling onto the tracks.
+The BTS Skytrain has installed PSDs at 18 out of its 44 stations.
+PSDs have been installed at all of the stations on the Purple and Blue Lines of the Bangkok MRT system.
+Airport Rail Link has installed a stainless steel barrier to prevent people from falling, but has not installed full-height doors due to concerns that the high speed of the trains could break the glass.
+All new stations in Bangkok must install platform screen doors.